These pages contain advice, recommendations and guidelines for planning and conducting remote examinations at KTH.

 - For administrative questions, please contact the education administration at your school, which can also assist with any transfers of exam setups to Tentafunka.

 - For questions about students' compensatory support in relation to various forms of examination, please contact firstname.lastname@example.org

-- Frequently asked questions about distance examination for teachers can be found here .
+- FAQ for teachers: Frequently asked questions about distance examination for teachers .